 How Relevant Are Citations in 2019?

 It’s the end of the year, and with it comes plenty of analysis of which local ranking factors have moved the needle in 2018.
-One good example is the Moz Local Ranking Factors Survey, which we’ve already discussed at length in our blog post about ranking factor annual trends and our webinar talking about the results.

 Looking at this research alongside some of the comments and survey responses we’ve seen this year strongly suggests that citations are playing a less prominent role in determining local pack and organic pack rankings.
 While this may be true, it’s definitely worth highlighting their invaluable role in building trust and giving businesses extra search visibility in the first place.